BinaryWasteland/DevLdn.ca/README.md

 8. when ready goto the browser and make a pull request from your fork <br/>
 9. ???? <br/>
 10. PROFIT <br/>

+Note:

+Make sure you ```npm install``` in the directory you cloned the site to so you can get all the required files.